 In most Canadian cities – and many smaller communities too – renters are increasingly being priced out of the market.
-It’s no secret, real estate is hot hot hot, and it’s not just the prices of homes and condos that’s gone off the chart, as part of the active market, rental prices have also skyrocketed.
+It’s no secret, real estate is hot hot hot, and it’s not just the pricing of homes and condos that’s gone off the charts, as part of the active market, rental prices have also skyrocketed.
 So what do renters do when facing budget busting market rents?

 Here are a few unconventional options for renting in the location you want when prices seem beyond your means.
 They may not be the ideal, but sometimes a solution requires compromise or reassessment of the situation:

 Think about what skills you have to offer.
 There are a lot of situations that combine work with lodgings.
 If your experience and/or interests allow you to negotiate reduced or free rent in exchange for your time and/or skills, you may have found a way to afford renting in an otherwise out-of-range space.
 Some jobs and skills that lend themselves to bartering with the landlord include: Childcare – from nannying to babysitting; renovations; music lessons; cooking and meal prep; personal training; cleaning; dog walking and holistic therapies.
 Also, consider that most professionally managed properties require a superintendent and maintenance staff as well as an office team, you may be able to apply for a job and an apartment.

 Having a roommate is often a solution to affordability – it’s definitely cheaper to share a two- or three-bedroom apartment, or even a whole house, than live alone.
 But most people limit the roommate solution to their days before they coupled up, became professionals or simply moved onto their first solo space.